Back to blog

 Unified APIs make sense when:

 Integration velocity constrains growth.
-Your sales and product roadmaps depend on how fast you can add new providers.
+Your sales and product roadmaps depend on how fast you can add new providers, not how deeply you optimize for existing ones.

 Moving Forward

-For teams at this stage, platforms like Apideck provide the unified API layer that fintech companies need.
-Instead of building separate integrations for each accounting system, payment processor, or banking API, you integrate once and access 200+ providers.
-The complexity of OAuth flows, webhook management, and schema normalization moves to a layer built specifically for that purpose.
+For teams that have genuinely passed the inflection point, where breadth matters, maintenance burden is unsustainable, and integration velocity constrains growth, platforms like Apideck provide the horizontal unified API layer that fintech companies need.
+Instead of building separate integrations for each accounting system, payment processor, CRM, or HRIS platform, you integrate once and access 200+ providers across multiple categories.
+The complexity of OAuth flows, webhook management, and schema normalization moves to a layer built specifically for that purpose, with SOC 2 certification, GDPR compliance, and no third-party data storage to meet the security requirements fintech demands.

 Ready to get started?